tnarayanan/3d-object-viewer/proposal.md

 ## Team members

 ## Project description
-1-3 paragraph description of the basic idea and end goal you are aiming for.
+Short description of the basic idea and end goal you are aiming for.
 Include stretch goals and/or fallback position to indicate how you might fine-tune the project scope if needed.

 ## Hardware, budget
 Itemize what hardware, if any, you need and your plan for acquiring it.